ghgindex/ghgi/ghgi/datasets/source/README.md

  * mcintosh apple
  * mcintosh

-Having said that, it should be noted that as far as I'm aware the "apple of the Ozarks" is not a thing.
+It should be noted that as far as I'm aware the "apple of the Ozarks" is not a thing.